HarryKeates/Harry-Keates-Masters/README.md

 ###
 The folders containing the different csv files fall into three categories:
-1. Examples of the files the code will output - 'Output' folder
+1. Examples of the files the code will output - 'Outputs' folder
-2. The csv files containing input data for the code to use -
+2. The csv files containing input data for the code to use - 'Duplicates Removed Data' & 'Original Data' folders
 3. The target files for the code output to go to.
-These are the files in the correct format the code will transform the data into -
+These are the files in the correct format the code will transform the data into - 'Target format' folder

 ### R Version
 RStudio 2023.03.1+446 "Cherry Blossom" Release (6e31ffc3ef2a1f81d377eeccab71ddc11cfbd29e, 2023-05-09) for windows